-This Caramel Apple Cheesecake recipe is the perfect apple dessert for Fall baking!
+This Caramel Apple Cheesecake recipe is the perfect apple dessert for Thanksgiving!
 It’s full of cinnamon, apples, homemade caramel sauce and is absolutely delicious!

 1. Prepare the caramel sauce according to the recipe and allow to cool to at least room temperature.
 You can prepare the caramel sauce several days ahead, if you like.